 Class includes one online test per lesson

-Botany for Herbalists Certificate granted upon successful completion of the course
+Botany for Herbalists Certificate granted upon successful completion of the course and tests

 Jolie Elan, M.S. is the founding director of Go Wild Institute, which offers educational and mentoring programs that weave science, myth, and spirit to awaken our nature and find balance in the great web of life.
 Jolie is a deep ecologist, herbalist, consulting botanist, and educator.
 She has inspired thousands of people to deepen their relationship with nature.
 Jolie has worked with ethnobotanical projects on four continents including developing the herbal medicine sector in war torn Kosovo and restoring sacred forest groves in India.